Strip off the Waterbased Finishing

 at the finishing, then there may be some color at the wood.
 The stain is absorbed

-and will change color of the wood and cannot be cleaned with thinner.
-We can go
+and will change the color of the wood and cannot be cleaned with thinner.
+You can go

-ahead to apply the new finishing process at this condition as long as the new
+ahead and apply the new finishing process in this condition as long as the new

-finishing color can be made based at the wood color.
-But if the new finishing color is lighter the wood
+finishing color can be made based on the wood color.
+But if the new finishing color is lighter than the wood

-color now, then we have to re sand the wood surface.
+color now, then you have to resand the wood surface.
 Use the # 180 sandpaper to

 sand the wood surface evenly.
-Make sure we got the smooth and even wood surface
+Make sure you got the smooth and even wood surface

 before start to do the refinishing process.